Posted December 14, 2015

 By A.J.
 Shipley

 A recent discovery by BugSec Group and Cynet (http://www.bugsec.com/news/firestorm/) identified a severe vulnerability in several next generation and application aware firewalls.
-The vulnerability, code named FireStorm, allows internal network hosts that have been infected with Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. to “interact and extract data out of the organization, completely bypassing the firewall”.
+The vulnerability, code named FireStorm, allows internal network hosts that have been infected with Malware: Software that is intended to damage or disable computers and computer systems. to “interact and extract data out of the organization, completely bypassing the firewall”.

 As a strong advocate for multiple layers of security, including the use of firewalls and other network security appliances to protect an organization or ISP, the FireStorm vulnerability reminds us that even advanced next-gen firewalls (NGFW) cannot protect an organization from sophisticated threat actors 100% of the time.
 However, other security solutions that are beginning to emerge can prevent data exfiltration exploiting this type of vulnerability.